Iron Curtain Classics - the Alag Range

 The series of engines manufactured by the Vella Brothers over the years was most impressive, ranging from simple sport diesels suitable for beginners all the way up to highly sophisticated racing glow-plug engines.
 The scope of this series was such that the VT engines richly merit an article all to themselves, which will be found elsewhere on this web-site.

 Now, having set the stage upon which the Alag story was played out, let's begin our detailed examination of that range.

 Alag Production Commences

 We saw ealier that the AKKÜ operation at Dunakeszi became involved with model engine production in the first half of 1955, very soon after its initial establishment.
 The head of AKKÜ’s model engine section was László Kun, who was the chief designer of all the Alag X-series diesel engines.
-His assistant was Gyula Krizsma, later the chief of the MOKI Institute whose detailed history has been covered elsewhere on this web-site.
+His assistant and subsequent replacement was Gyula Krizsma, later the chief of the MOKI Institute whose detailed history has been covered elsewhere on this web-site.

 As events were to prove, Kun’s involvement didn’t last long – in the aftermath of the 1956 revolution, he somehow managed to escape to the West, eventually settling in the USA.
 At that point, Gyula Krizsma took over responsibility for the design of the Alag engines, switching the focus to glow-plug models, as we shall see.

 There were doubtless several reasons for the addition of model engine manufacture to the government-sponsored work program of AKKÜ.
 Firstly, we have already noted that at the time in question foreign currency was in very short supply in Hungary.
 For this reason, the importation of specialized goods such as model engines from Western countries was impossible.